OldManUmby/DND.SRD.Wiki/pages/13.spellcasting/default.md

 If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.

-A spellcaster must have a hand free to access a spell’s material components—or to hold a spellcasting focus—but it can be the same hand that he or she uses to perform somatic components.
+A spellcaster must have a hand free to access a spell's material components—or to hold a spellcasting focus—but it can be the same hand that he or she uses to perform somatic components.

 #### Duration